''The essential joy of being with horses,

 Yes?
 Well then giddy up and get ready for an amazing horseback ride through the Crown Lands of British Columbia.

 Adjusted to your riding ability, we will guide you through the forest, open fields and through water.
-We go out on trail rides in small groups, from 2 hours including a snack and water that will be packed in your personal saddle bag, up to an exciting day ride (about 8 hours).
+We go out on trail rides in small groups, from 1 hour up to an exciting day ride (about 6 hours).

 Adjusting to your daily programme, we try our best to take you out on a ride when you feel like it.

-During the hot summer days, after a long ride, you will also have the opportunity to go swimming with your horse in Henley Lake at our ranch.
+During the hot summer days, after a long ride, you will also have the opportunity to let your horse cool off in Henley Lake at our ranch.

 We offer horseback riding for the general public as well.
 You don't have to be a guest of Wettstone Guest Ranch to join us on our trail rides.